2017 24 Hours of Daytona: Night

 When racing resumed, Mies moved the Land Audi past the No. 93 MSR Acura of Andy Lally for the GTD class lead.
-Briscoe's No. 67 Ford sustained rear-wing damage against the barrier at the exit of the Bus Stop chicane after he lost control, and went to the garage for repairs.
+Briscoe's No. 67 Ford sustained rear-wing damage against the barrier at the exit of the Bus Stop chicane after he lost control and went to the garage for repairs.
 At half distance, Angelelli's WTR Cadillac led overall ahead of VisitFlorida's entry of Rast; Performance Tech led in PC.
 Estre took the GTLM lead halfway through the 11th hour in Porsche's No. 912 RSR from his teammate Pilet's No. 911 car to counter Ford's strategy switch; MSR's Acura of Jeff Segal led in GTD, with De Phillipi lapping about three seconds faster in Land's second-place Audi.
-The ninth caution was issued when Nic Jönsson was apparently hit from behind by an Audi on the entry to the Bus Stop chicane, and his car's left corner was damaged by the barrier.
+The ninth caution was issued when Niclas Jönsson was apparently hit from behind by an Audi on the entry to the Bus Stop chicane, and his car's left corner was damaged by the barrier.
 The car was retired due to damage after a garage inspection.
 Jönsson was unhurt; he was checked at the medical center and released.

-After racing resumed, Angelelli received a drive-through penalty after his refueler inserted the fueling nozzle before the fire extinguisher was moved over the pit-lane wall; this dropped the WTR car to second, and promoted Rast's VisitFlorida car to the lead.
+After racing resumed, Angelelli received a drive-through penalty after his refueler inserted the fueling nozzle before the fire extinguisher was moved over the pit-lane wall; this dropped the WTR car to second and promoted Rast's VisitFlorida car to the lead.
 Increasing rainfall prompted officials to issue a 10th, 54-minute caution.
 Shortly after racing resumed, MacNeil lost control of Riley's No. 50 Mercedes exiting the second corner, damaging its left front suspension against the inside barrier and prompting the 11th caution.
 The Mercedes was retired due to heavy damage.
-Just before a 12th caution (when Trent Hindman's No. 26 BAR Oreca PC-class car stopped in the Bus Stop chicane), WTR's Angelelli retook the lead from Rast's VisitFlorida entry and Porsche's speed in the rain moved Werner's No. 911 car into the GTLM lead.
+Just before a 12th caution caused by Trent Hindman's No. 26 BAR Oreca PC-class car stopping in the Bus Stop chicane, WTR's Angelelli retook the lead from Rast's VisitFlorida entry, and Porsche's speed in the rain moved Werner's No. 911 car to the GTLM lead.
 WER's Curran's dropped out of contention for victory when he entered the garage for shifter repairs.